Dominik-97/curriculum-vitae/README.md

 # curriculum-vitae

 My personal curriculum vitae website, built as a static site with periodic updates.
+This repository contains both a React-based web application and LaTeX source files for PDF distribution.

+You can find the React-based web version [here](https://cv.dominik-97.cloud), alternatively you can download the PDF distributing from the repository [releases](https://github.com/Dominik-97/curriculum-vitae/releases).

 ## About

+This repository contains the source code for my professional CV/portfolio, available in two formats:

+1. **Web Application**: A React-based static website with interactive features
+2. **PDF Distribution**: LaTeX source files that can be compiled to PDF documents

-This repository contains the source code for my professional CV/portfolio website.
-The site is built using modern web technologies and deployed automatically via CI/CD.
+The web application is built using modern technologies and deployed automatically via CI/CD, while the LaTeX files allow for generating printable PDF versions of the CV and cover letters.

 ## Tech Stack